jumpingjoy/watchnationpro/index.md

 ### ✅No. 5 Huawei GT 2
 {% include image.html img="huawei-gt-2.webp" align="right" %}

 <a href="https://www.watchnationpro.com/huawei-gt-2-review">Huawei GT 2</a> is the successor of Huawei GT, is apt for people who look for fitness tracking and sporty style.
-With its OS, Lite OS, Huawei has added some more features that are missing in Huawei GT.
+Coming with a price tag between $250 to $279 and loaded with its Lite OS, Huawei has added some more features that are missing in Huawei GT.
 The Kirin Chip supports fitness tracking well and the built in GPS feature is excellent.
 The fitness features like heart rate monitoring sensor is on par to the industry standards.
 The sleep tracking and stress management tracking are also pretty good.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnphuaweigt2" blank="true" %}